cisagov/ScubaGear/baselines/aad.md

 **Resource Tenant & Home Tenant** – In scenarios where guest users are involved the **resource tenant** hosts the M365 target resources that the guest user is accessing.
 The **home tenant** is the one that hosts the guest user's identity.

+## Highly Privileged Roles

-**Highly Privileged Roles** - This section provides a list of what CISA considers highly privileged [built-in roles in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference).
+This section provides a list of what CISA considers highly privileged [built-in roles in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference).
 This list is referenced in numerous baseline policies throughout this document.
 Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional AAD roles as necessary.

 - Global Administrator
 - Privileged Role Administrator